Education:

 The one thing my doctors didn't know was that I had felt many forms of pain in my life- from the gradual deterioration of my mother due to cancer, to the self-destruction of my older brother during his battle with alcoholism.
 I became familiar with pain early on and now this pain in my leg would become my power.
 I made the choice to help myself, spending up to 10 hours a day working on my body and mind.

-I used my time as a physical therapy student to master my craft.
-I now practice as a Doctor of Physical Therapy with the idea in my mind that there are others out there like me.
+I used my time as a physical therapy student to master my craft and after completing my degree I had another 3 years of pain training.
+Becoming a Therapeutic Pain Specialist (TPS) and a Fellow of Pain Science.
+I now practice as a Chronic Pain Specialist with the idea in my mind that there are others out there like me.
 That there are people who need my help and that the quality of my help will be determined by my level of understanding.

-It is only with this type of passion that I can explain why I chose Physical Therapy as a career.
+It is only with this type of passion that I can explain why I chose the career.
 I can honestly say I’ve walked through hell.
 While I was there, I grabbed some of the flames and lit a torch for myself.
 I intend to use this same torch to light the way for others, leading them to a life free from pain.